winniemei/Fintech2022/Assignment19/README.md

 <p>

-I am making an the Fintech Finder, which is an application that allows customers to find fintech professionals from among a list of candidates, hire them, and pay them.
+The Fintech Finder is an application that allows customers to find fintech professionals from among a list of candidates, hire them, and pay them.
 </p>

 ---